r57zone/Half-Life-Alyx-novr/README.md

-Middle mouse button | Weapon selection mode | Pressing up the touch panel of the right controller Space | Teleport | Pressing the bottom of the touch panel of the right controller Right control | Aiming | Moving the right controller and rotating Menu key | Sit down | Sit down
+Middle mouse button | Weapon selection mode | Pressing up the touch panel of the right controller Space | Teleport | Pressing the bottom of the touch panel of the right controller Right control | Aiming | Moving the right controller and rotating Numpad 0 or Menu key | Sit down | Sit down
 Right Shift | Hold of items by the left controller and pulling up items (you must use the command above, read the setting) | Left Controller Trigger
 Enter | Actions of some items | Left Controller Menu Escape | Game menu | Left Controller Grip
-Numpad 0 | Actions of some items | Right Controller Grip "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Part 5: North Star) | fixing left controller in space
+Numpad 3 | Actions of some items | Right Controller Grip "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Part 5: North Star) | fixing left controller in space